medusa-project/ideals/README.md

 ## ModalWindows

 The web application makes heavy use of modal windows, mainly for contextual forms.
-The content for most modals is loaded on-demand via XHR which enables the rest of the page to load faster.
+The content for most modals is loaded on-demand via XHR, which enables the containing page to load faster.
 The basic idea is, from a template, to require `shared/xhr_modal`:

 ```haml